On the gain of entrainment in the $n$-dimensional ribosome flow model: Introduction

 Understanding the regulation and dynamics of ribosome flow and, consequently, protein production rate is a fundamental problem in biology and medicine.
 For example, ``traffic jams'' of ribosomes along the mRNA have been implicated with various diseases~\cite{neurojams,tuller_traffic_jams2018}.
 Rigorous analysis of ribosome flow is also important in scientific fields that include manipulations of the translation machinery like synthetic biology, mRNA viruses, and biotechnology.

-The RFM has been extensively used to model and analyze the flow of ribosomes along the mRNA during translation (see, e.g.,~\cite{rfm_max,rfm_sense,EYAL_RFMD1,alexander2017,rfmr_2015,down_reg_mrna,rfm_feedback,randon_rfm}).
-More recently, networks of interconnected RFMs have been used to model and analyze large-scale translation in the cell, and the effect of competition for shared resources like ribosomes and tRNA molecules~\cite{Raveh2016,nani,aditi_networks,fierce_compete}.
+The RFM and its variants has been extensively used to model and analyze the flow of ribosomes along the mRNA during translation (see, e.g.,~\cite{rfm_max,rfm_sense,EYAL_RFMD1,alexander2017,rfmr_2015,down_reg_mrna,rfm_feedback,randon_rfm,Aditi_abortions,Aditi_extended_2022,Ortho_RFM}).
+More recently, networks of interconnected RFMs have been used to model and analyze large-scale translation in the cell, and the effect of competition for shared resources like ribosomes and tRNA molecules~\cite{allgower_RFM,Raveh2016,nani,aditi_networks,fierce_compete}.
+Models based on networks of~RFMs have also been validated experimentally.
+It was shown that such a model can predict the density of ribosomes along different mRNAs, the protein levels of different genes, and can even be used for engineering ribosomal traffic jams (see, for example, \cite{Zur2020,reuveni2011genome,HALTER2017267}).

 Ref.~\cite{RFM_entrain} studied the RFM when the entry, exit, and elongation rates along the chain are jointly periodic, with a common period~$T$, and proved that in this case the dynamics admits a unique $T$-periodic solution that is globally exponentially stable.
 If we view the rates as a periodic excitation (e.g., due to the periodic cell-cycle process) then the state-variables in the RFM, and thus also the protein production rate, \emph{entrain} to the excitation.